Jeongmin1998/PYTHON/README.md

 - "01.
 Basic": Basic syntax for beginner
 - "02.
 Numpy": Codes about various functions in the library called "Numpy"
 - "03.
-Pandas" : Codes about various functions in the library called "Pandas"
+Pandas": Codes about various functions in the library called "Pandas"
+- "04.
+Visualization (Plot)": Visualizing with Pandas, Matplotlib, and Seaborn